mariomulansky/PySpike/Readme.rst

     cd PySpike
     python setup.py build_ext --inplace

-Then you can run the tests using the `nosetests` test framework:
+Then you can run the tests using the `pytest` test framework:

 .. code:: bash

-    nosetests
+    pytest

 Finally, you should make PySpike's installation folder known to Python to be able to import pyspike in your own projects.
 Therefore, add your :code:`/path/to/PySpike` to the :code:`$PYTHONPATH` environment variable.